learn-co-curriculum/dsc-statistical-power-lab/README.md

 ## Introduction

 In this lesson, you'll practice doing a power-analysis during experimental design.
 As you've seen, power analysis allows you to determine the sample size required to detect an effect of a given size with a given degree of confidence.
-In other words, it allows you to determine the probability of detecting an effect of a given size with a given level of confidence, under sample size constraints.
+In other words, it allows you to determine the probability of detecting an effect of a given size with a given level of confidence, under-sample size constraints.

 The following four factors have an intimate relationship: